 - This is a great dish to use up any overly ripe bananas.
-The riper the bananas, the sweeter the cauliflower oatmeal will be and the easier it will be to mash them.
+The riper the bananas, the sweeter the cauliflower oatmeal will be and the easier they will be to mash.

-- This is a great make ahead breakfast!
+- The "oatmeal" is a great make ahead breakfast!
 I like to cook a big pot on Sunday and we eat it throughout the week.
-Simply reheat in the microwave or on low heat over the stove.
+Simply reheat in the microwave or on the stove over low heat.

 - Store leftovers in an airtight container in the refrigerator for three to five days.